 “Yes, Embassy, but it’s only a movie,” you say.

 Of course, we should take genetic disorders seriously, and there are important reasons to protect people with certain genetic predispositions, including heart diseases.
-Still, the film highlights the common misunderstanding of genes explaining every human characteristics.
+Still, the film highlights the common misunderstanding of genes explaining every human characteristic.
 In reality, your traits are a complex balance between your genes (for sure) and your environment, and many times it’s impossible to know which of the two is responsible.

 3. The potential dangers of individualized DNA sequencing